sfu-ireceptor/dataloading-mongo/README.md

 $ cd /opt/ireceptor/data
 $ source bin/activate

-# cd /opt/ireceptor/turnkey-service/dataloading
+$ cd /opt/ireceptor/turnkey-service/dataloading
 $ sudo pip3 install -r requirements.txt
 ```

 # Test Data

 To use the data loader, we obviously need some data!

-If you don't already have some suitably formatted data
-on hand but wish to test your MongoDb iReceptor node installation, you may use some test data we provide.
+If you don't already have some suitably formatted data on hand but need to test your (Mongo) iReceptor node installation,
-The 'testdata' subdirectory provided here contains some such test data files which are documented in another
+you may use some test data files that we provide in the 'testdata' subdirectory provided here and which are documented in
-README file in the subdirectory.
+a README file in that subdirectory.

 # Running the loading script